skatejs/skatejs/README.md

   - `newValue` - the new property value
   - `oldValue` - the old property value.

-When the property is initialised, `oldValue` will always be `undefined` and `newValue` will correspond to the initial value.
-If the property is set to `null` or `undefined`, the value is normalised to be `undefined` for consistency.
+When the property is initialised, `oldValue` will always be `null` and `newValue` will correspond to the initial value.
+If the property is set to `null` or `undefined`, the `oldValue` is again normalised to be `null` for consistency.
+todo: this does not make sense for a `number`.

 *An important thing to note is that native property setters are not invoked if you use the `delete` keyword.
 For that reason, Skate property setters are also not able to be invoked, so keep this in mind when using your components.*